With your comfort in mind, the Musée du Louvre offers a host of services to guarantee a quality visit.

 • curators and lecturers guide you through the museum!

-• rented from the museum's ticket desks and machines located beneath the Pyramid
+• rented from the museum's ticket area (ticket windows and machines) beneath the Pyramid

 For more information: louvre.fr/en/audio-guide